When is a Registered Agent Needed in Oregon?

 Sole proprietorships and general partnerships do not need a registered agent.

-- Not Receiving Legal Notices – If the listed registered agent isn’t able to receive legal notices, this doesn’t mean a lawsuit can’t proceed.
+- Not Receiving Legal Notices – If the listed registered agent cannot receive legal notices, this lawsuit will still proceed.
 If a process server is unsuccessful in reaching the company’s registered agent, the court can proceed with the case.
-This could result in a judgement being placed against the business without the owners knowing.
+This could result in a judgment being placed against the business without the owners knowing.

 - Administrative Dissolution – In Oregon, if the business doesn’t have a registered agent, the Secretary of State can dissolve the entity.

 - Penalties and Fees – By not maintaining a current registered agent, penalties and state fees can be levied against the entity and, in some cases, the owners too.
 Once an entity is no longer in good standing with the state, the owners may lose their liability protection and are at risk personally.